 In most cases, students want college personnel to have a good impression of them and are aware that they need to behave appropriately for this to happen.
 When talking with college personnel on the telephone or interacting with them in person, students are usually polite and well spoken.
-However, this professional behavior does not always transfer through email.
+However, this professional behavior does not always transfer to email.

 To communicate respectfully with college personnel, follow the list of do’s and don’ts below: